alexellis/seeds2/README.md

 seeds2
 =======

-> A Python application for live tweeting photos of your seeds
+seeds2 is a Python application that you can use to keep track of your seeds or plants growing on Twitter.
+It is a reboot of the [Internet of Seeds project by Pimoroni in 2016](http://blog.pimoroni.com/the-internet-of-seeds/).

+There's a supporting blog post here for background info - http://blog.alexellis.io/iot-growbox/

 ![Live Tweet](https://pbs.twimg.com/media/DCTmumnWsAQne4I.jpg:medium)